STIR/SHAKEN Is a Trust Signal, Not a Panacea

-Forward-thinking enterprises are inspecting the caller’s device to authenticate their identity.
+Forward-thinking enterprises incorporate STIR/SHAKEN data with an inspection of the caller’s device to authenticate caller identity.
 When the calling phone is confirmed as authentic and the ANI matches the reference phone number on file, then the call center can determine that it is engaged in an authentic call with the customer’s unique, physical, legitimate phone.
 (This is identical to the way that credit cards facilitate cashless transactions.)
-If the caller’s device is not unique and physical, then other signals can be used for a probabilistic risk assessment such as the calling history, call routing and line type.
+If the caller’s device is not unique and physical, then other signals can support a risk assessment such as STIR/SHAKEN data, calling history, call routing, and line type.

-Device-based authentication completes before the caller hears "hello," making it faster and more secure than knowledge-based authentication (KBA), the current de facto method of authenticating callers.
-Trusted callers experience a shorter authentication experience and can be offered self-serve options that are too risky with KBA: account transfers, contact information updates, and PIN resets.
+Device-based authentication completes before the caller hears "hello," making it faster and more secure than knowledge-based authentication (KBA), the current de facto method of authenticating inbound callers.
+Trusted callers take less time to authenticate and can access self-serve options that are too risky with KBA: account transfers, contact information updates, and PIN resets.
 Shielded from social engineering attacks, agents can focus on speedy resolution of more complicated matters.
 Only the smaller remaining pool of unauthenticated callers experience friction or diversion to the fraud department.
 Combined, this optimizes expensive fraud-prevention personnel and resources, sends a reassuring message to trusted callers, and focuses agents on helping callers.

 How Neustar can help

-Neustar Inbound Authentication establishes an optimal level of trust for each caller by combining a deterministic inspection of the caller’s device with a probabilistic risk assessment of the call’s signaling data.
-Callers that pose a risk of third-party fraud are never deterministically authenticated in error, because they cannot manipulate or bypass the process.
+Neustar Inbound Authentication establishes an optimal level of trust for each caller by combining an inspection of the caller’s device with a risk assessment of the call’s signaling data.
+Callers who pose a risk of third-party fraud cannot manipulate or bypass the process.